AutoLogicTools

 Create a repair reserve

 Use repair estimates to understand possible ranges, then get a real diagnosis and quote when symptoms appear.
+A warning light or leak is not a budget category to ignore.

 Do not forget fuel when setting the monthly budget